tristan-zander/runback/README.md

 ```
 The development environment will have access to your entire working directory through a Docker volume.
 Production deployments will only be able to access their subfolder and any dependencies, so make sure that you also test your code with the standard docker-compose file.

 Please note that some services will not work without some configuration.
-For instance, keycloak
+For instance, keycloak will require you to create a realm and service for the `matchmaking` service.
+Please message me at `Galestrike#8814` on Discord or submit an issue if there's any undocumented configuration steps.